thiolliere/neat.js/README.md

 even if the new evaluation is in average higher than the older, some networks aren't wasted because the were evaluating by the older.

+and the genome with the best fitness is save in the memory so if you can get the best computation by calling the method bestCompute(inputs).

 # How it works